UW-GDA/gda_course_2021/resources/conda.md

 But I already have Python installed on my computer, why do I need this?

-# How to replicate the GDA JuptyerHub environment
+# How to reproduce the GDA JuptyerHub environment

 ## Install Conda
+*Note: If you have an existing conda install, you can skip this section and go straight to 'Create the GDA environment' section.
+You may want to `conda update conda` if it's been a while since you installed.*

 Downloand and install the Python 3 version of [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/distribution/).

 Miniconda gives you just the conda package manager, while Anaconda provides the same package manager along with a large set of common packages.
 While Anaconda may be easiest for beginners, we recommend miniconda for a more a lighter, faster, more customizable installation that requires less disk space.